When do World Models Successfully Learn Dynamical Systems?: Introduction

 Our contributions in this paper are as follows: \begin{itemize} \item[(1)] We introduce a system-theoretic framework to understand when world models can reliably learn dynamics from tokenized observations.
 This is demonstrated through experiments on a hierarchy of dynamical systems, starting from the heat and wave equations to complex turbulent flow synthesis.
-The study is mathematically grounded, explaining operator learning within world models, and proving that neural networks struggle to capture the time-evolution operator in systems that lack observability. \item[(2)] To the best of our knowledge we are the first using a purely data-driven GAN-based approach for spatial-temporal generative modelling. \item[(3)] We provide numerical studies on the length of token history in autoregressive predictions and super-resolution reconstruction, which is a first study of autoregressive model order reduction. \item[(4)] We show that world-model reconstructions can achieve low error predictions in capturing the key temporal correlations in the case of turbulence modelling, at significantly less computational cost than traditional methods. \end{itemize}
+The study is mathematically grounded, explaining operator learning within world models, and proving that neural networks struggle to capture the time-evolution operator in systems that lack observability.
+Video visualisations of our solutions can be found in the supplementary material. \item[(2)] We interpret world models as an operator learning method and compare this approach to state of the art methods like FNO and DeepONet showing superior long time stability of world models for in-distribution and out-of-distribution test data. \item[(3)] We provide numerical studies on the length of token history in autoregressive predictions and super-resolution reconstruction, which is a first study of autoregressive model order reduction for dynamical systems. \item[(4)] We show that world-model based simulation can achieve low error predictions in capturing the key temporal correlations in the case of turbulence modelling even in situations where the state cannot be fully observed, at significantly less computational cost than traditional methods from computational fluid dynamics. \end{itemize}

-\paragraph{Outline.} The remainder of the paper is structured as follows.
-Section \ref{sec:rel_work} gives a brief review on key studies related to this work.
-In Section \ref{sec:theory} we paint the theoretical backdrop to this paper and present our theoretical results.
-Section~\ref{sec:datasets} introduces the datasets used in our experiments.
-Section~\ref{sec:results} provides empirical validation of the theoretical findings, evaluating model performance on the datasets.
-We conclude in Section \ref{sec:conclusion} and address some limitations of this work.
-A significant amount of extraneous material is included in the Appendix \ref{sec:appendix}.